SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 Scholarships are funds used to pay for undergraduate or graduate school that do not need to be repaid to the provider.

-They can be awarded based on many different types of criteria, from grade point average (GPA) to athletic performance to acts of service, chosen field of study, and more.
+They can be awarded based on many different types of criteria, including grade point average (GPA), athletic performance, community service, chosen field of study, and more.
 Scholarships might be offered by a college or university, organization, or institution.

 For potential pharmacy school students, there are several available options for scholarships through their individual states and other providers.
 The American Association of Colleges of Pharmacy (AACP) is a great resource for finding a pharmacy school scholarship.